solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 ---

-In this guide you will learn step by step how to create a new SPL token on Solana with token extension metadata.
+In this guide you will learn step by step how to create a new SPL token on Solana with the token metadata extension.
 If you want to use Metaplex metadata instead instead see the
 [Metaplex documentation](https://developers.metaplex.com/token-metadata).